 On this particular day in 2007, my husband and I were in the mountains of North Carolina.
 We were not yet married, and my husband later admitted he was about to break off the relationship since we have a significant age difference and there were just too many complications.
 That same day, he made it clear he had no intentions of getting married.
 Frustrated, I went off by myself and “yelled” at God – “You have GOT to fix this!”

-We drove on, and came to this beautiful waterfall called Hooker Falls in Pisgah National Forest.
+We drove on, and came to this beautiful waterfall called Hooker Falls in DuPont State Forest.
 Shortly after we arrived, three mysterious women appeared.
 One was middle aged, one was a younger mother and the other a child.
 They all looked Hispanic.
 As the child splashed around in the water, middle-aged woman spoke with my husband at length, while the young mother kept me occupied.
 I did not realize at the time the middle-aged woman was trying to convince my (now) husband to marry me.
 My husband agrees the woman knew things about both of us that she had no business knowing.
 A couple months later, my husband proposed.

 Some time later as my husband and I were talking, he mentioned “those angels.”
 I was taken back by that statement; I knew there was something “different” about them, but by that point, I had not yet put all the pieces together.

 In time, I would join the LDS church and learn about Heavenly Mother.
 I quickly began to see the connections.
 In time, as I was preparing for a lecture on the Sacred Feminine at the community college where I teach, I would stumble upon an Eastern Orthodox icon of Sophia Wisdom that looked very similar to the featured picture.
 To my surprise, these women fit the description perfectly!

 In time, I would have two more encounters with the middle-aged woman.
 By this time I knew exactly who She was.
 I even believed I have figured out who the other two women were, but I will leave that up to you – the reader – to decide.